DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ### Bursaries and scholarships for physics and languages

-Bursaries and scholarships are cash sums from the UK government that you do not have to pay back.
+Bursaries and scholarships are tax-free payments from the UK government that you do not have to pay back.
 Bear in mind that:

 * you cannot be awarded both a bursary and a scholarship
 * bursaries and scholarships are only available for courses where you pay a fee to study teacher training